srobo/recurring-tasks/README.md

 common task) and in such cases only a single instance of the common task will be created in the tracker.
 Dependencies are *not* allowed to be circular.

+### Adding tasks

 Tasks can either be created by hand, or by using the script at `scripts/add`.
 The script will guide you through specifying the required attributes for a task.

+When adding a task you should ensure the resulting hierarchy is still valid (see below).
+If adding many tasks or otherwise working on the hierarchy for a while, `scripts/watch` can be used to watch for changes and automatically run the validation checks when changes appear.

 ### Validation